-Slowing the ageing process—it's in your genesSeptember 5th, 2013 in Genetics /
+Slowing the ageing process—it's in your genesSeptember 5, 2013 in Medicine & Health / Genetics

 Imagine being able to take a drug that can reduce the rate at which you age.
 Research by Massey University senior lecturer in genetics Dr Austen Ganley is making this dream one step closer to reality.

 A new study, published in the prestigious scientific journal Current Biology, provides evidence that aging works through a special set of genes that everyone has - the rDNA genes.

 Dr Ganley was part of an international team, led by Dr Takehiko Kobayashi from the National Institute of Genetics in Mishima, Japan.
 The team found that by improving the stability of the rDNA genes, which are usually quite unstable, they could extend the lifespan of baker's yeast, a model system for studying cell aging.